Purge

 Purge tasks vs. UI deletion

-Note that the Purge tasks do not affect Kestra's internal queues.
-Queue retention is configured separately.
-The database type uses a dedicated JDBC Cleaner and the Kafka type relies on topic retention.
+Purge tasks do not affect Kestra’s internal queues.
+Queue retention is managed separately via JDBC Cleaner (for database) or topic retention (for Kafka).

 Was this page helpful?